najaeda/naja/README.md

 This "app" directory and its contents can be copied to start a new application.

 ## Applications
-###  naja_x2y
+###  naja_edit
+This [application] is installed in `$NAJA_INSTALL` bin directory allows to:

-This simple [application](https://github.com/xtofalex/naja/blob/main/src/apps/x2y/NajaX2Y.cpp) allows to translate a netlist from a format to another.
+- translate a netlist from a format to another.
 SNL to verilog or verilog to SNL.
+- edit a netlist using SNL Python API.

+Editing script examples are provided in: (https://github.com/xtofalex/naja/blob/main/src/apps/edit/examples).

 ## Issues / Bugs
 Please use [GitHub Issues](https://github.com/xtofalex/naja/issues) to create and track requests and bugs.